thuyanduong/paintr/README.md

 # Paintr App

 We are going to be studying this starter code in order to prep for our lesson on React Router.
-A valuable skill to build up is be able to understand starter code.
+A valuable skill to build up is being able to understand starter code.
 Run this app on your local computer and answer the Short Response Questions below.

 ## Set Up